Spiritualism (movement): Reform-movement links

-The most popular trance lecturer prior to the American Civil War was Cora L. V. Scott (1840–1923).
+The most popular trance lecturer before the American Civil War was Cora L. V. Scott (1840–1923).
 Young and beautiful, her appearance on stage fascinated men.
 Her audiences were struck by the contrast between her physical girlishness and the eloquence with which she spoke of spiritual matters, and found in that contrast support for the notion that spirits were speaking through her.
-Cora married four times, and on each occasion adopted her husband's last name.
+Cora married four times and, on each occasion, adopted her husband's last name.
 During her period of greatest activity, she was known as Cora Hatch.

-Another famous woman Spiritualist was Achsa W. Sprague, who was born November 17, 1827, in Plymouth Notch, Vermont.
+Another spiritualist was Achsa W. Sprague, who was born November 17, 1827, in Plymouth Notch, Vermont.
 At the age of 20, she became ill with rheumatic fever and credited her eventual recovery to intercession by spirits.
 An extremely popular trance lecturer, she traveled about the United States until her death in 1861.
 Sprague was an abolitionist and an advocate of women's rights.

-Yet another prominent Spiritualist and trance medium prior to the Civil War was Paschal Beverly Randolph (1825–1875), a man of mixed race, who also played a part in the abolitionist movement.
-Nevertheless, many abolitionists and reformers held themselves aloof from the Spiritualist movement; among the skeptics was the famous abolitionist Frederick Douglass.
+Another spiritualist and trance medium before the Civil War was Paschal Beverly Randolph (1825–1875), a man of mixed race, who also played a part in the abolitionist movement.
+Nevertheless, many abolitionists and reformers held themselves aloof from the spiritualist movement; among the skeptics was abolitionist Frederick Douglass.

-Another social reform movement with significant Spiritualist involvement was the effort to improve conditions of Native Americans.
-As Kathryn Troy notes in a study of Indian ghosts in seances:
+Another social reform movement with significant spiritualist involvement was the effort to improve the conditions of Native Americans.
+Kathryn Troy writes in a study of Indian ghosts in seances:

-Undoubtedly, on some level Spiritualists recognized the Indian spectres that appeared at seances as a symbol of the sins and subsequent guilt of the United States in its dealings with Native Americans.
+Undoubtedly, on some level spiritualists recognized the Indian spectres that appeared at seances as a symbol of the sins and subsequent guilt of the United States in its dealings with Native Americans.
 Spiritualists were literally haunted by the presence of Indians.
 But for many that guilt was not assuaged: rather, in order to confront the haunting and rectify it, they were galvanized into action.
-The political activism of Spiritualists on behalf of Indians was thus the result of combining white guilt and fear of divine judgment with a new sense of purpose and responsibility.
+The political activism of spiritualists on behalf of Indians was thus the result of combining white guilt and fear of divine judgment with a new sense of purpose and responsibility.